Best eSIMs for the USA in 2025

 - No expensive roaming charges.
 With an eSIM, you can avoid paying expensive roaming charges. eSIM plans cost less than roaming.
 And, with so many eSIM providers to choose from, you can save money by opting for an affordable plan.

-Limitations of using eSIMs in the US
+Limitations of using eSIMs in the USA

 While there are many benefits of using an eSIM in the US, there are also some limitations you should know about:

-- Switching devices means re-activating eSIM.
-Unlike physical SIM cards that you can remove from one device and insert into the other, you need to re-activate an eSIM from scratch when you switch devices.
+- Switching devices means reactivating eSIM.
+Unlike physical SIM cards that you can remove from one device and insert into the other, you need to reactivate an eSIM from scratch when you switch devices.
 You must also deactivate it on your old device.
 In some cases, you may even need to contact the eSIM provider before you can switch devices.
 This can be incredibly inconvenient, especially if you need to switch devices while traveling.

 Does my phone support eSIM?